- Turkey Daily: Erdogan & French President Hollande — “Beyond Kobane, Wider Fight in Syria Against Assad”

-- Iran Daily: Zarif Meets US Secretary of State Kerry…& Saudi Foreign Minister
+- Iran Daily: US Secretary of State Kerry to Hold Nuclear Talks With Foreign Minister Zarif

 Syria: Notes on a Dagestani-Led Group in Islamic State of Iraq